vegantriathlete/blog.marceisaacson.com/_posts/2010-08-16-on-the-road-again.md

 ---
-excerpt: "<p>Well, I got the nod from account manager.
-I've signed the paper work.
-  I have my first phone conference tomorrow.
-It's official.
-I have been given the opportunity to do some Drupal sub-contracting work.</p>\r\n<p>Here's to what I hope are the first steps along the path of a new career.
-May it be a long and pleasant journey.</p>"
+excerpt: I will be doing some Drupal sub-contracting
 layout: blog
 title: On the road again?
 created: 1282016815